 Kate has a Bachelor of Arts (BA) in Music from Bryn Mawr College and a Master of Business Administration (MBA) from the Yale School of Management.

-Speaking engagements have included the International Association of Venue Managers Performing Arts Managers Conference, the annual CFO Arts industry conference for Chief Financial Officers (CFOs) from North American arts and culture organizations, the annual PACStats CFO conference, and the bi-annual PACStats: Executive Forum Roundtables for Chief Executive Officers (CEOs) from over two dozen major North American performing arts centers.
+Speaking engagements have included the International Association of Venue Managers Performing Arts Managers Conference, the annual CFO Arts industry conference for Chief Financial Officers (CFOs) from North American arts and culture organizations, and annual conferences for CFOs and CEOs from over two dozen major North American performing arts centers.
 Kate is an adjunct lecturer in the arts management program at Purchase College, State University of New York.

 In addition to her professional work, Kate’s enthusiasm for the arts extends to the community service organizations for which she has volunteered.
 In Washington, DC, Kate volunteered for six years with the Northwest Youth Alliance Concert Series, a free outdoor summer concert series that targets at-risk youth in the District of Columbia.
 She also volunteered with Quest: Arts for Everyone, another Washington-based organization that makes arts accessible to persons with disabilities.
 Since moving back to New York, Kate has become a mentor for the Yale Association of Nonprofit Alumni, working with young alumni who are pursuing careers in the arts and culture sector.
-She also serves as the Treasurer of the local middle school PTA and as the budget representative for the PTA Council and the School Board.
+She also serves on the Executive Committee of the local middle school PTA and as the budget representative for the PTA Council and the School Board.